Curb your salt cravings with these sodium solutions!

 Adrenaline overproduction can be a result of a stressed-out lifestyle and can lead to adrenal fatigue.

-Sodium Solution: If you’re experiencing salt cravings along with low energy and bags under your eyes, get your adrenal and cortisol levels checked by a physician.
+Sodium Solution: If you’re experiencing salt cravings, along with low energy and eye bags, get your adrenal and cortisol levels checked by a physician.

 5. Satisfy Your Taste Buds with Healthier Snack Alternatives

 People accustomed to eating a salty treat or two every day may find it hard to suddenly go cold turkey.
 Instead of satisfying your cravings with french fries or potato chips, substitute them with healthier options instead.

 Here are some snacks to satisfy your cravings without spiking your daily salt intake:

 - Cottage cheese on unsalted crackers

 These snacks will also help with sugar cravings and, in turn, will control your blood sugar as well.

 Just because they’re salad dressings doesn’t necessarily mean they’re healthy.
 Pre-packaged dressings can still contain high amounts of sodium.